 Ford Puma ST-Line: long-term test review

-First report: Ford Puma compact SUV makes a great first impression
+Second report: Ford Puma compact SUV checks in for first service

 It’s so far, so good for the Puma.
 We love that it drives like a small Ford should – it’s feisty and enjoyable – but it’s the practicality in a small package that has really impressed us.
 Our man says it’s exactly what he needs from a car to fit his lifestyle.

 No sooner have I said farewell to one fleet car than I’m welcoming its replacement – and I’m really excited about this one, because the Ford Puma is most definitely my kind of car.

 Don’t get we wrong, I got on well with my Mazda 3, but I like small SUVs and the style they offer, so that was the first thing that drew me to the Puma.
 Of course, Ford’s nameplate was known as a small coupé back in the nineties, but fashions change, and while compact two-doors were popular then, now people want SUVs.